Canada–Mali relations: The current state of relations

 Starting in early 2012 several insurgent groups in Mali started to take over the country.
 In January 2013 Mali asked for assistance from France to aid in ridding the country of the rebel insurgents.
 In December the UN authorized an African intervention with the approval of the Economic Community of West African States.
 France then proceeded to ask its NATO allies to get involved, with Canada joining the effort by helping with the transportation of troops with a C-17 Globemaster.
 This was followed by twenty four Joint Task Force 2 members who entered the country to secure the Canadian embassy in the capital Bamako.

-Diplomatic missions

-The Embassy of Mali in Ottawa is Mali's primary diplomatic mission in Canada.
-It was established in 1978 and is located at 50 Goulburn Avenue.
-In Canada, the embassy is the only place where citizen's living outside Mali can apply for a passport.
-Along with its diplomatic mission, the embassy is responsible for a number of official statements and information releases such as recognized languages and updates of the Malian criminal code.
-Mamadou Bandiougou Diawara serves as Ambassador (as of August 2007).
-Mali also appoints Canadian honorary consuls in Calgary, Fredericton, Montreal, Quebec City, Richmond (Vancouver) and Toronto.

-Originally, the building belonged to Col Laurence Martin.
-In 1944, the Ottawa Citizen reported the building suffered fire damage and Martin sent a cheque of the amount of $10 CDN to the fire chief in a show of appreciation.
-Sometime in 1950, the building was owned by Supreme Justice Fauteux.

-The Canadian government established a Trade Commissioner Service with the Canadian Embassy in Bamako in 2005.
-The Mali Embassy has set up five "honorary Mali consulates" in five of Canada's provinces.